Towards Flexible Anonymous Networks: Discussion Conclusion

 \section{Discussion \& Conclusion}

-We expose in this work what we believe to be a systemic software engineering shortcoming responsible for several strong attacks against the Tor design in the past fifteen years.
-Indeed, we argue that the freedom left by the developers in their protocol designs required to ensure the continuous evolution of the network and minimize the burden to roll out changes is also the source of the adversary's strength.
-We gave an appealing example (Section~\ref{sec:case}) regarding the circuit extension protocol, in which the protocol's tolerance enabled a chain of exploits.
+In this work, we argue that the freedom allowed by the developers in their protocol designs required to ensure the continuous evolution of the network and minimize the burden to roll out changes is also the source of the adversary's strength.
+In Section~\ref{sec:case}, we gave an appealing example regarding the circuit extension protocol, in which the protocol's tolerance enabled a chain of exploits.
 It has led to the most reliable traffic confirmation technique to date, and put in use by a state agency.
-We also argue that the exploitation of protocol tolerance is the root cause of several other reliable attacks against the Tor design (DoS using tolerance in the control-flow~\cite{sniper14}, dropmark due to Robustness in the Relay protocol~\cite{dropping-pets2018}, arbitrary positioning allowed in the HSDir list~\cite{oakland2013-trawling}, etc).
+We also argue that the exploitation of protocol tolerance is the root cause of several other reliable attacks against the Tor design (DoS using tolerance in the control-flow~\cite{sniper14}, dropmark due to Robustness in the Relay protocol~\cite{dropping-pets2018}, arbitrary positioning allowed in the HSDir list~\cite{oakland2013-trawling}, etc.).

 Programming the network with a FAN methodology may help prevent those protocol flaws from existing in the first place.
 Indeed, with a FAN architecture, we can naturally tighten the tolerance embedded in feature designs: there are no forward/backward compatibility concerns.
-There is no ``should I leave that possibility open for later?'' type of question when programming with FAN.
+Developers need not be constrained by future, as-yet-unknown requirements when programming with FAN.
 Instead, the developers may be as conservative as possible and deploy new iterations of functionalities with plugins, programming new behavior as it is needed.

-Moreover, tightened control on the overall network features and behavior makes many improvements feasible to deploy and succeed, such as incentives schemes~\cite{dinh2020scaling, ndss13-lira, ccs10-braids} and path selection performance improvements~\cite{geddes2016abra} requiring the whole network to be compliant.

-We also demonstrated in our case study in Section~\ref{sec:casestudy} how helpful conservative policies can be.
-Indeed, because we can safely deploy conservative policies with FAN---that would otherwise damage the network's extensibility---we can achieve a low-overhead defense designed to make the Dropmark attack unreliable.

-This work assumed trusted plugin developers.
-That is, only the developers of the FAN binary are authorized to deploy new plugins.
-However, in future work, we will explore the benefits of the following research question: ``Can the FAN methodology push threat modelling and security concerns to the application layer?''
-That is, providing that we meet network-wide security and safety concerns, what would code plugged in by an application to its own circuits offer?
+FAN applied to Tor has the potential to reduce its protocols' attack surface, assuming Tor's governance model does not change (e.g., no third-party plugins).